List of Coronation Street characters introduced in 2012: Storylines

 Gloria arrives in Weatherfield to visit her daughter, Stella Price (Michelle Collins), and her granddaughters, Leanne Battersby (Jane Danson) and Eva Price (Catherine Tyldesley).
 When she learns that Stella has broken up with Karl Munro (John Michie), she tries to get them back together but this fails.
 Gloria soon takes over the running of Stella's pub The Rovers Return and enters a "Pub of the Year" contest run by a local magazine.
 Gloria soon comes into conflict with Norris Cole (Malcolm Hebden) and Mary Taylor (Patti Clare) and later discovers that they have left negative remarks about her on their comment cards.
 Gloria is quick to help when Kirsty Soames (Natalie Gumede) goes into labour in the pub.
 She later flirts with Dennis Tanner (Philip Lowrie), much to his wife Rita's (Barbara Knox) annoyance.
 Gloria later helps Gail McIntyre (Helen Worth) out with a plan to test Lewis Archer's (Nigel Havers) loyalty to Audrey Roberts (Sue Nicholls).
 Gloria tells Lewis that she is terminally ill with cancer and he keeps it a secret while supporting her.
-Audrey finds out about the plan, but decides to not to tell Lewis about it.
+Audrey finds out about the plan, but decides not to tell Lewis about it.
 Gloria asks Lewis to run away with her but he refuses.
 When he tells Stella about Gloria's illness, she reveals that she is fine and it was all part of her and Gail's plan.
 Lewis gets his revenge on Gloria by helping to reveal that she has cheated in the "Pub of the Year" competition.
 Stella then throws her out and she leaves Weatherfield.